parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 and points to a paper giving a [classification quadrant].
 Considering these, there are two dimensions I look at:

- * What is the rate of change of the companies' business model? *High*: technology decisions must be centralized for consistency and speed; the CTO will have greater execution power. *Low*: business units and lines can optimize their own operations over long, stable periods; the CTO will be an "influencer".
+ * What is the rate of change of the company's business model? *High*: technology decisions that support the company's business model must be centralized for consistency and speed; therefore, the CTO will have greater execution power. *Low*: business units and lines can optimize their own operations over long, stable periods; the CTO will be an "influencer".

- * What proportion of the companies' product (or service) is technology vs services. *High*: the company needs someone to look beyond the horizon for big changes in technology so as not to be blindsided; the CTO will primarily look "outwards" at trends in technology and industry. *Low*: the company needs someone to optimize technology; the CTO will look "inward" at operational aspects.
+ * What proportion of the company's product or service is captured via technology vs something else. *High*: the company needs someone to look beyond the horizon for big changes in technology so as not to be blindsided;
+   the CTO will primarily look "outwards" and "forwards" at trends in technology and industry. *Low*: the company needs someone to optimize existing technology more than adopt new technology; the CTO will look "inward" at operational aspects.

 Based on where an organization stands on these two dimensions, I classify the CTO role into 4 models: